 The skills attained upon program completion will allow the student to pursue a career in automotive repair at new car dealerships, independent repair facilities, fleet repair facilities, or other opportunities in automotive parts and service.

-The program is accredited by the National Automotive Technician Educational Foundation (NATEF).
-Curriculum follows the NATEF standards and prepares the student to become Automotive Service Excellence certified (ASE).
+The program is a Master School accredited by National Automotive Technician Educational Foundation (NATEF) Instruction is delivered by an ASE certified (Automotive Service Excellence) Master Automobile Technician.
+Curriculum follows the NATEF standards and prepares the student to become Automotive Service Excellence certified (ASE)..
 Check out our flyer.

 Day classes are offered during two 16–week semesters (August-December and January- May) and during the summer each academic year at the Skilled Craft Training Center, located at 70 Hickory Road, Hickory, KY 42051.
 Dual credit courses are accepted from local high school districts and allow the student to enter in their second semester of the program.

 Automotive Technology uses a selective admission procedure for acceptance into the program.

 For additional admission information, please consult WKCTC's general admission requirements.